.NET MAUI vs Flutter: Full comparison, performance, and use cases

 How do .NET MAUI and Flutter handle UI rendering?

 .NET MAUI uses native UI controls for each platform, ensuring a native look and feel.
-Flutter utilizes its high-performance rendering engine to draw widgets, enabling highly customizable and consistent user interfaces across platforms.
+Flutter uses its high-performance rendering engine to draw widgets, enabling highly customisable and consistent UIs across platforms.

 How does performance compare between .NET MAUI and Flutter apps?

-Both frameworks provide near-native performance for most use cases.
-Flutter excels in graphics-heavy and animation-rich applications, while .NET MAUI’s native controls offer excellent responsiveness for standard business apps.
+Both provide near-native performance for most use cases.
+Flutter excels in graphics-heavy and animation-rich applications; .NET MAUI’s native controls offer excellent responsiveness for business and productivity apps.

 What is the difference in app size for applications built with each framework?

-Flutter apps tend to be larger due to the inclusion of the Flutter engine, with minimum sizes ranging from 4–7 MB for Android and 10–12 MB for iOS. .NET MAUI apps are smaller for basic projects but can grow in size as more .NET libraries are added.
+Flutter apps tend to be larger due to the inclusion of the Flutter engine (4–7 MB minimum for Android, 10–12 MB for iOS). .NET MAUI apps are smaller for basic projects but can grow as more .NET libraries are added.

 How effective are Hot Reload and Hot Restart in .NET MAUI vs Flutter?

-Both frameworks offer a hot reload for rapid UI updates.
-Flutter’s hot reload is generally faster and more reliable, especially for UI changes.
-In contrast, .NET MAUI’s hot reload supports both C# and XAML and is tightly integrated with Visual Studio.
+Both offer hot reload for rapid UI updates.
+Flutter’s implementation is generally faster and more reliable, especially for UI changes. .NET MAUI’s hot reload supports C# and XAML and is tightly integrated with Visual Studio.

 What kind of native API access do these frameworks provide?